roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 Now let's display an actual number for "Guess Row #".

-Problem though, `<GuessRow>` doesn't currently have this information.
+Problem though, `<GuessRow>` doesn't currently have this the "guess row number" information.
 You might think that we could use the value of the `key` prop, however, `key` is for React's internal use and is not actually passed to the child component as a prop.

 We're going to have to pass the value of `idx` as a separate prop instead in **GameBoard.jsx**: